Emergency medical services in New Zealand: National Diploma

 In 2008 the National Diploma in Ambulance Practice (Level 5) replaced the National Certificate in Ambulance Patient Care and Transport (Level 4) as the qualification for the basic life support level.

 The National Diploma is required to be referred to as an EMT (Emergency Medical Technician).

-The Diploma is a "blended" learning program comprising approximately 1,300 hours of online and in-class learning plus on-road clinical experiences.
+The Diploma is a "blended" learning programme comprising approximately 1,300 hours of online and in-class learning plus on-road clinical experiences.
 There are three modules (core skills, medical and trauma) which each have an online component prior to classroom education and this theoretical component is run concurrently while a student is practicing in the operation environment thus building the requisite base of experience to become a qualified Ambulance Officer.